LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/validate-identity-consumer-during-conversations.md

 For cases where a chat is deployed in a non-authenticated space, using the ID&V widget will provide agents with a form of verification.

-To ensure extra security, only 2 characters are required from the visitor, so the agent is not exposed to the entire number and code.
+To ensure extra security, only two characters are required from the visitor, so the agent is not exposed to the entire number and code.
 Moreover, The data is masked on the visitor side, to offer an additional protection layer.

-## **How the ID&V solution works**
+## How the ID&V solution works

 Described below is the step-by-step flow for agents and visitors.
-The ID&V solution is conducted via a designated button in the agent workspace.
+The ID&V solution is conducted via a designated button in the [agent workspace](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html).

 ![](/img/Validate-identity-consumers-during-conversations1.png)

-1. The agent clicks the ID&V button in the Agent Workspace, and then completes the required indices and the string referred to, for example, PIN/Password.
+The agent clicks the ID&V button in the agent workspace, and then completes the required indices and the string referred to, for example, PIN/Password.

 {: .notice}
 The agent must complete all the required fields before the form can be sent to the visitor.